matfish2/vue-tables-2/README.md

 Editable cells are currently supported only for the client table.
 To ensure editable data is reflected on your original dataset you must use `v-model` instead of the `data` prop.
+Each row in dataset must have a unique identifier.
+By default its key is set to `id`.
+Use the `uniqueKey` option if your dataset has a different identifier.

 As always examples work best to illustrate the syntax:
 ```vue